idio-lang/DIPS/idio-source/the-unix-shell/the-unix-shell.rst

 should work as expected without word splitting.

-.. sidebox:: I hate the Romans as much as anybody.
+.. aside:: I hate the Romans as much as anybody.

 I'm not a splitter.